Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 We're not going to tell you that the position of Uranus at your birth made you eccentric.
 But 4,000 years of astrological tradition have built a detailed, fascinating archetype around this sign, and it shows up in how people think about individuality, innovation, and the relationship between the self and the collective.
 Whether you believe the stars influence personality or you're just here because the water bearer looks great on a pendant, there's a lot worth knowing.

 This is the full picture.
-The myth, the personality, the stones, the jewellery, and the honest truth about the sign that's always ten steps ahead.
+The myth, the personality, the stones, and what Aquarius looks like when you translate it into something wearable.

 The Myth Behind Aquarius: Ganymede the Cupbearer